secretsciencelab/secretcampfire/README.md

 # secretblogr

-An open-source, immortal, self-hosted microblogging network built using 100% free services to replace tumblr.
+An immortal self-hosted microblogging network built using 100% free services to replace tumblr.

 ## Instance handshake requirements
 All secretblogr instances must implement the following endpoints: